orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - A language where the possibility of multiple branches/possibilities is native.

+**TODO**
+- Functions
+- Version Control
+- History/causal graph
+	- Can have a history, but no current value
+- Theorem Proving System (All these things can be rewritten to all these other things)
+	- Proven that there's no terminal, .last returns empty, more elaborate theorem proving system

+- [ ] Better notion of functions (non-terminating; orbits) & variables (; replacing structures with others matching either in that structure (;rewrite) or variable replacement (; replace on inaccessible abstrzaction level ; ex. no nice mappings))
 	- Differences between function looking for variable(s) or not

-- (Local) rewriting, Traversal (with superposed extremes as encoded directions?)
-- [ ] Better notion of functions (non-terminating; orbits) & variables (; replacing structures with others matching either in that structure (;rewrite) or variable replacement (; replace on inaccessible abstrzaction level ; ex. no nice mappings))
+	-
 	- All functions are unrealized structure?

 	- ("Description which generates the thing I'm interested in" Generalized to keeping track of "equivalent (and smaller) programs") -> difference between program A generates number Y.